sap-tutorials/Tutorials/tutorials/hcp-template-mobile-web-app/hcp-template-mobile-web-app.md

     ![Data connection](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_11.png)

 12. After selecting the Northwind OData Service entry, enter the relative path (see below) to the OData service you will use in the field under the drop-down list-box (where it says “Paste URL here”).
 Be sure not to include any trailing space characters.

-The relative path to enter is: `/V2/Northwind/Northwind.svc`.
+    The relative path to enter is:

+    ```
+    /V3/Northwind/Northwind.svc
+    ```

     The URL you entered for your destination plus the relative path you enter here points to the OData Service you will use for your app.

     ![Using the SAP Web IDE service pulldown menu](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_12.png)

-13. Click the **run** (right arrow) button (or just press the tab key on your keyboard to shift focus) to test the connection.
-If the connection is successful, the Collections (**`Categories`**, **`CustomerDemographics`**, etc.) of the Northwind OData Service will be displayed on the right side.
+13. Click the **Test** button to test the connection.
+If the connection is successful, the Service and its Collections of the Northwind OData Service will appear.
 This demonstrates that your destination is working properly.
-Click **Next** to advance to the *Template Customization* page.
+Click **Next** to advance to the **Template Customization** page.

     ![Entering the remaining portion of an OData URL](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_13.png)

-14. On the *Template Customization* page you will specify the displayed values on the **Project Settings**, **Master Section** (Products List), **Main Data Fields**, the **Detail Section** (Selected Product Details) and the **Information Section** area.
+14. On the **Template Customization** page you will specify the displayed values on the **Project Settings**, **Master Section** (Products List), **Main Data Fields**, the **Detail Section** (Selected Product Details) and the **Information Section** area.

     ![SAP Web IDE template customization page](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_14.png)

-15. Fill out the *Project Settings* and *Master Section* as displayed in the screenshot.
+15. Fill out the **Project Settings** and **Master Section** as displayed in the screenshot.

     Field Name                  |  Value
     :---------------------------| :-------------